Hasmonean Judea: Military

 The Hasmonean army incorporated Hellenistic tactics and siege craft, evidenced by their use of siege engines to capture fortified cities, while also fortifying key positions in their own realm.
-John Hyrcanus constructed a fortress known as the Baris north of the Temple Mount in Jerusalem, and he may also have established Hyrcania in the Judean desert—though the latter could have been built or rebuilt by his successors.
+John Hyrcanus constructed a fortress known as the Baris north of the Temple Mount in Jerusalem, and he may also have established Hyrcania in the Judaean Desert—though the latter could have been built or rebuilt by his successors.
 His successor Alexander Jannaeus built a defense line at the kingdom's eastern borders, including the forts of Alexandrium and Machaerus.